csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 One k-cycle consists of [ksmps](https://csound.com/docs/manual/ksmps.html) audio samples.
 The single samples are processed in a block, called audio vector.
 If *ksmps=32*, for each audio signal 32 samples are processed in every k-cycle.

-There are different opcodes to print out k-variables.[^9] There is no opcode in Csound to print out the audio vector directly, but we can use the *vaget* opcode to see what is happening inside one control cycle with the audio samples.
+There are different opcodes to print out k-variables.^[See the manual page for printk, printk2, printks, printf to know more about the differences.]
+There is no opcode in Csound to print out the audio vector directly, but we can use the *vaget* opcode to see what is happening inside one control cycle with the audio samples.

    ***EXAMPLE 03A05\_Audio\_vector.csd***